JoseMMorales/BootSass/README.md

 ![Screenshot 2020-12-28 at 14 24 36](https://user-images.githubusercontent.com/43299285/103217230-6c4d9a80-4918-11eb-9e9e-1481b4485683.png)

 * Mixins: A mixin is a group of CSS declarations that can be reused for different reasons.
-You also can pass parameters to share themm all by element in your website.
+You also can pass parameters to share them all by element in your website.

 ![Screenshot 2020-12-28 at 14 22 24](https://user-images.githubusercontent.com/43299285/103217131-24c70e80-4918-11eb-8274-256635719b96.png)